witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

 }
 ```

-What you are doing here is quite straightforward:
+Executing the above will:

 - Import `UsingWitnet.sol` so your contract is Witnet-enabled.
 - Import `BitcoinPrice.sol` so that you can instantiate the Witnet
-  request when needed.
+  request when necessary.
 - Make your contract inherit `UsingWitnet`.
 - Make the constructor receive the address of the Witnet Bridge
   Interface (`_wbi`) and pass it down to the `UsingWitnet` constructor